-Content Ar ea Technology Technology Standard 8.1 Educational Technology: 8.1 Educational Technology: All students will use digital tools to access, manage, evaluate, and synthesize information in order to solve problems indivi order to solve problems individually and collaboratively and to create and communicate knowledge.
-Strand E. Research and Information Literacy By the end of Content Statement CPI # Cumulative Progress Indicator (CPI) grade Effective use of digital tools 8.1.12.E.1 Develop a systematic plan of investigation with peers and experts from other assists in gathering and countries to produce an innovative solution to a state, national, or worldwide 12 managing information. problem or issue.
+Content Ar rea Technology Technology Standard 8.1 Educational Technology 8.1 Educational Technology: All students will use digital tools to access, manage, evaluate, and synthesize information in order to solve problems indivi order to solve problems individually and collaboratively and to create and communicate knowledge.
+Strand E. Research and Information I E. Research and Information Literacy By the end of grade Content Statement CPI# Cumulative Progress Indicator (CPI) 12 Effective use of digital tools assists in gathering and managing information.
+8.1.12.E.1 Develop a systematic plan of investigation with peers and experts from other countries to produce an innovative solution to a state, national, or worldwide problem or issue.
 8.1.12.E.2 Predict the impact on society of unethical use of digital tools, based on research and working with peers and experts in the field.

-Content Ar ea Technology Standard 8.1 Educational Technology: All students will use digital tools to access, manage, evaluate, and synthesize information in order to solve problems individually and collaboratively and to create and communicate knowledge.
-Strand F. Critical Thinking, Problem Solving, and De cision-Making By the end of Content Statement CPI # Cumulative Progress Indicator (CPI) grade the ormation accessed through use of digital tools assists in 8.1.12.F.1 Select and use specialized databases for advanced research to solve real-world problems.
-12 - erating solutions and making isions.
+Content Ar ea Technology Standard 8.1 Educational Technology: 8.1 Educational Technology: All students will use digital tools to access, manage, evaluate, and synthesize information in order to solve problems individually and collaboratively and to create and communicate knowledge.
+Strand F. Critical Thinking, Problem Solving, and De ecision-Making By the end of Content Statement CPI# Cumulative Progress Indicator (CPI) grade ormation accessed through use of digital tools assists in 8.1.12.F.1 Select and use specialized databases for advanced research to solve real-world problems.
+12 erating solutions and making isions.
 8.1.12.F.2 Analyze the capabilities and limitations of current and emerging technology resources and assess their potential to address educational, career, personal, and social needs.
-Content Ar ea Technology Standard 0 nd Design: All students will develop an understanding of the nature and impact sign, and the designed world, as they relate to the individual, global society,
+Content Ar ea Technology Standard , 0, nd Design: All students will develop an understanding of the nature and impact sign, and the designed world, as they relate to the individual, global society,

-Strand and A. Nature of Technology: Creativity and Innovation By the end of grade Content Statement CPI # Cumulative Progress Indicator (CPI) 12 Technology products and systems Design and create a technology product or system that improves the quality of life and identify trade-offs, risks, and benefits.
+Strand Strand A. Nature of Technology: Creativity and Innovation By the end of grade Content Statement CPI# Cumulative Progress Indicator (CPI) 12 impa nology products and systems ct every aspect of the world nich we live.
+8.2.12.A.1 Design and create a technology product or system that improves the quality of life and identify trade-offs, risks, and benefits.

-Content Area Technology [ Standard8.2 Technology Education, Engineering, and Design: All students will develop an understanding of the of technology, engineering, technological design, and the designed world, as they relate to the individual design. and the environment.
-Strand B. Design: Critical Thinkin g, Problem Solv ving, and Decision-Making By the end of Content Statement CPI # Cumulative Progress Indicator (CPI) grade sys e design process is a tematic approach to solving blems.
-8.2.12.B.1 Design and create a product that maximizes conservation and sustainability of a scarce resource, using the design process and entrepreneurial skills throughout the design process.
-12 8.2.12.B.2 Design and create a prototype for solving a global problem, documenting how the proposed design features affect the feasibility of the prototype through the use of engineering, drawing, and other technical methods of illustration.
+Content Ar ea Technology Standard 8.2 Technology Education, Engineering, and Design: All students will develop an understanding of the nature and impact of technology, engineering, to echnological des sign, and the designed world, as they relate to the individual, global society, and the environment.
+Strand B. Design: Critical Thinking, Problem Solving, and Decision-Making By the end of Content Statement CPI# Cumulative Progress Indicator (CPI) grade e design process is a 8.2.12.B.1 Design and create a product that maximizes conservation and sustainability of systematic approach to solving a scarce resource, using the design process and entrepreneurial skills problems. throughout the design process.
+12 8.2.12.B.2 Design and create a prototype for solving a global problem, documenting how 12 the proposed design features affect the feasibility of the prototype through the use of engineering, drawing, and other technical methods of illustration.
 8.2.12.B.3 Analyze the full costs, benefits, trade-offs, and risks related to the use of technologies in a potential career path.